Democrats pass $1 trillion US infrastructure bill, giving Biden much-needed win | CBC News

 Simply freeing up the infrastructure measure for final congressional approval was like a burst of adrenaline for Democrats.
 Yet despite the win, Democrats endured a setback when they postponed a vote on a second, even larger measure until later this month.

-But in an evening breakthrough brokered by Biden and House leaders, the moderates later agreed to back that bill if CBO's estimates are consistent with preliminary numbers that White House and congressional tax analysts have provided.
+But in an evening breakthrough brokered by Biden and House leaders, five moderates later agreed to back that bill if the budget office's estimates are consistent with preliminary numbers that White House and congressional tax analysts have provided.
 The agreement, in which lawmakers promised to vote on the social and environment bill by the week of Nov.
 15, stood as a significant step toward a House vote that could ultimately ship it to the Senate.

-In exchange, progressives agreed to back the infrastructure measure, which they'd spent months holding hostage in an effort to pressure moderates to back the larger bill.
+In exchange, liberals agreed to back the infrastructure measure, which they'd spent months holding hostage in an effort to pressure moderates to back the larger bill.

-The day marked a rare detente between Democrats' moderate and progressive wings that party leaders hope will continue this fall.
-The rival factions have spent recent weeks accusing each other of jeopardizing Biden's and the party's success by overplaying their hands and expressed a deep distrust of each other.
+The day marked a rare détente between Democrats' moderate and progressive wings that party leaders hope will continue this fall.
+The rival factions have spent recent weeks accusing each other of jeopardizing Biden's and the party's success by overplaying their hands and expressing a deep distrust of each other.

 The agreement came together after the White House issued a statement from Biden explicitly urging Democrats to support both bills.
 "I am confident that during the week of November 15, the House will pass the Build Back Better Act," he said.

-When party leaders announced earlier in the day that the social and environment measure would be delayed, the scrambled plans cast a fresh pall over the party.
+When party leaders announced earlier Friday that the social and environment measure would be delayed, the scrambled plans cast a fresh pall over the party.

 Democrats have struggled for months to take advantage of their control of the White House and Congress by advancing their top priorities.
 That's been hard, in part because of Democrats' slender majorities, with bitter internal divisions forcing House leaders to miss several self-imposed deadlines for votes.

-"Welcome to my world," House Speaker Nancy Pelosi told reporters, adding, "We are not a lockstep party."
+"Welcome to my world," Pelosi told reporters, adding, "We are not a lockstep party."

 Comments